talharauf15/Cryptography-Key-Exchange-Algorithms/README.md

 - **ElGamal**: A public-key cryptosystem that provides both encryption and digital signatures.
 - **RSA**: A widely-used asymmetric cryptographic algorithm for secure data transmission.

+## Features
+- Modularized Python implementations of cryptographic algorithms.
+- Simulation of key exchange and encryption/decryption processes.
+- Educational comments for better understanding of cryptographic concepts.
+- Licensed under the MIT License.

+## Algorithms

+### 1. Diffie-Hellman Key Exchange
+The Diffie-Hellman algorithm allows two parties to securely generate a shared secret over a public channel.
+The implementation includes:
+- Prime modulus and generator generation.
+- Private and public key calculation.
+- Shared secret derivation.